BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.7.1 =

+* Improving the performance of the pricing filter when it's not set.
+Previously, it was still only finding floorplans that had pricing, and if it's null, then it really should be fully ignored.

 = 0.7 =

 * Adding functionality for more mobile-friendly displays on the single-floorplans view and on the properties list view.